 - Males under the age of 19 are most likely to drive aggressively.

 - 50 percent of drivers who are on the receiving end of aggressive behavior have admitted to responding with aggressive behavior.

 - 2 percent of motorists admit they tried to run an aggressive driver off of the road.

-If you or someone you love has been seriously injured in a road rage accident, or you lost someone you love in a road rage accident, please call me today at 916.921.6400 for free and friendly advice.
+If you or someone you love has been seriously injured in a road rage accident, or you lost someone you love in a car accident, please call one of our experienced injury lawyers today at 916.921.6400for a free consultation.

 It’s almost impossible to decide which attorney is right for your road rage accident case in the sea of attorneys out there who boast that they are the “best personal injury attorney” on the planet.